 I completed my undergraduate and postgraduate studies at the National University of Ireland, Maynooth, where I earned a PhD in History in 2004.
 I then taught at St Patrick's College (Dublin City University) and NUI Maynooth before moving to the UK in 2007.
 Since then, I have taught US history at Newcastle University, the University of Essex, and I spent almost nine years at St Mary's University, Twickenham, where I was a Senior Lecturer in US History.
-I moved to the Open University in March 2019 as a Staff Tutor.
+I moved to the Open University in March 2019 as a Staff Tutor and Lecturer.
 I am on the module teams of A326 (Empires) and A329 (Welsh History), and I cluster manage teaching on A326 and A223 (Early Modern Europe).

 The second strand looks at the ways we remember and view the sixties through the prism of autobiography.
 I am currently working on a project that investigates the autobiographies of women activists within the Civil Rights and Black Power movements.
 How does writing ones own story allow women to assert control over, and subvert, narratives of the past?
 How do these women shape their stories for a public audience?
 How do these stories act as extensions of protest and activism?

 I have spent most of my career teaching US and broader American history, especially around the themes of race, gender and political change in the nineteenth and twentieth centuries.
 At the OU, I am a module team member and cluster manager for A326 (Empire 1492-1975).
 I am also on the module team for A327 (Welsh History) and I cluster manage the southern cluster on A223 (Early Modern Europe: society and culture 1500-1780).

 I held a Visiting Scholar position at the Australian National University in Canberra in July 2019.